 Sheboygan Area School District provides yellow school bus transportation to students that live within eligible transportation boundaries within the district.
 For the safety of themselves and others, it is important that students observe the bus rules.
 Parents are encouraged to review safe bus conduct with students and to contact school officials about any problems with school bus transportation.
-Home/school cooperation is important in providing safe, efficient transportation for all students.

 Use the school locator tool to determine the attendance area for your home address.
-Pupils are eligible for bus transportation by the school district if:
+Pupils are eligible for yellow bus transportation by the school district if:

-Based on this policy, there is no bus transportation to Cooper, Grant, Jefferson, and Wilson Elementary Schools.
+Based on this policy, there is no yellow bus transportation to Cooper, Grant, Jefferson, and Wilson Elementary Schools.
 Cleveland and Lincoln-Erdman Elementary Schools are all bus eligible.

 Special Education Pupil Eligibility is based on physical, mental, emotional, and learning disabled attending special classes.
 Transportation will be provided if determined by assessment of a student's multi-disciplinary individual educational plan team.
 Students who attend an Exceptional Education Needs (EEN) Program at a school that is not his/her attendance area may receive transportation.
 Programs are located in schools around the school district where a room may be available.